PositiveInsu/elmers-manufacturing/README.md

 In the Java development(not only Java, many languages also), it defined the hexadecimal string like '0xFFFF'.
 But PHP handle the hexadecimal string like 'FFFF'.
-So in this project, I developed api so that both '0xFFFF' and 'FFFFFF' can be used.
+So in this project, I developed api so that both '0xFFFF' and 'FFFF' can be used.

 <br><br><br><br><br>